RadioPotin/rainfall42/level4/README.md

 Pretty much the same as level3.

 1. We have to find the address of the global variable `m` in the .bss section.
 Wich is outside of the control flow of the program.
-3. We must find the Format String Direct access to be able to do our Format String attack.
+3. We must find the format string direct access to be able to do our Format String attack.
 2. We must write 16930116(10) bytes in the global variable `m` to trigger the Format String attack and get the shell.

 # Proceed